Potty Training: A Beginner's Guide for Parents

 Nighttime and Naptime Potty Training

 Staying dry during sleep is a separate skill that may take months or years to master, even after your child is fully potty trained during the day.
 Continue using diapers or training pants during naps and overnight while your child's body matures.
-If your child is still wetting at night when they're ready to start school, talk to your pediatrician for guidance.
+If your child is still wetting at night when they're ready to start school, or if daytime accidents persist well past age 4, it's worth speaking with a pediatrician.
+Our AI doctor can help you assess whether your child's development is on track and connect you with pediatric guidance — without waiting for an appointment.

 For more information and support, check out these helpful resources: